junwatu/griddb-podcast-creator/blogs/README.md

 ### Developing the Next.js Web Interface & API

-This application use Next.js.
+This application uses Next.js.
 For the full source code, please look into the repository.

-The main important code is the API route that handle PDF upload then process it.
+The main important code is the API route that handles PDF upload and then processes it.
 This is the snippet code from the `route.ts` file in the `apps/app/api/upload` directory:

 ```typescript
 export async function POST(request: NextRequest) {